Whiskas101/DYP-flask/README.md

  - BeautifulSoup with lxml (for extracting data from SSR HTML code, into a `JSON` Object)

 ### To Do
-❌ Complete this readme.md file
+-❌ Complete this readme.md file
-❌Handle different types of links: flexpaper, presentation, docx, redirected page with downloadable links ✅ Rate Limiting, to prevent abuse
+-❌Handle different types of links: flexpaper, presentation, docx, redirected page with downloadable links -✅ Rate Limiting, to prevent abuse